I got this comment from an anonymous reader.

 If someone disobeys for long enough, God “turns him over to his evil desires.”
 (1 Corinthians 5:5, Romans 1:24, Psalm 81:12) So in this case, the person is a Christians, who is eternally saved, but has decided not to obey God in their mortal life.
 When this behavior lasts for long enough, God allows them to follow their sin, and suffer the physical consequences.
 This can even end in physical death however, they will be saved eternally.

 It makes me think of my daughter.
 She’s 1 year old.
 Walking is new to her.
-She saw a shinny slide at the playground the other day.
-I put my hands on her and helped her as she walked backwards up the slide.
+She saw a shiny slide at the playground the other day.
+I put my hands on her and helped her as she walked back up the slide.
 One step into her daring attempt, and she was trying to shove my hands away.
 She wanted to do it herself.
 At this point in her life, being that she can’t take care of herself, there’s nothing she could do to convince me to take my hands away and let her suffer the consequences.
 HOWEVER, as she develops into an adult, at some point, I have to allow her freedom.
-If she chooses reckless living, and insists that I not interfere, there will come a time that I have to allow that.
+If she chooses reckless living and insists that I not interfere, there will come a time that I have to allow that.
 It would hurt to do it, but I’d be obligated to let her.

+Regardless, there is nothing she can do to stop being my daughter.
+I may have to allow her to suffer the consequences of her own decisions one day, I may have to discipline her, but no matter what she’s my child.
 It’s the same way with us and God.
 If we’ve believed in Jesus for eternal life, there’s nothing we can do to stop being his child.
 (John 10:25) We will be saved.
 However, there is something we can do to force God to “turn us over to our evil desires.”
 We can pursue a sinful lifestyle full time.

-When the Kingdom comes, all who have believed in Jesus will be saved (John 3:15).
+believe in Jesus and gain eternal life.
+(John 3:16) Then Believers can begin to grow by obeying Christ.
+(John 15:4) John calls it “abide in Christ and bear fruit.”
+Alternatively, Christians can disobey Christ.
+A Christian can resist bearing fruit.
+(John 15:1–2) That doesn’t mean their eternal life is taken away, it just means they are disobeying Jesus, which will have consequences.
+Then When the Kingdom comes, all who have believed in Jesus will be saved (John 3:15).
 However, there will be a reward ceremony in heaven.
 All Christians will be given rewards based on their obedience to Christ.
-(Matthew 6:19–21, Matthew 16:27, 2 Corinthians 5:10, Revelation 22:12) Believers who have resisted discipleship and disobeyed Christ will still be in Heaven, but will suffer loss of rewards.
+(Matthew 6:19–21, Matthew 16:27, 2 Corinthians 5:10, Revelation 22:12) Believers who have resisted discipleship and disobeyed Christ will still be in Heaven but will suffer loss of rewards.
 (1 Cor 3:15) They’ll be saved but not rewarded.
-Rewards will be things like, Ruling with Christ (2 Timothy 2:12), Crowns (1 Peter 5:4, Revelation 2:10, 2 Timothy 4:8, 1 Corinthians 9:24–25) A closer friendship with King Jesus (John 15:4), having a place at the Royal banquet table, (Luke 13:29, Revelation 3:20)
+Rewards will be things like Ruling with Christ (2 Timothy 2:12), Crowns (1 Peter 5:4, Revelation 2:10, 2 Timothy 4:8, 1 Corinthians 9:24–25) A closer friendship with King Jesus (John 15:4), having a place at the Royal banquet table, (Luke 13:29, Revelation 3:20)